Henry Cohen, 1st Baron Cohen of Birkenhead: Honours and Distinctions

 Cohen was appointed to the chair of medicine at Liverpool in 1934, a part-time position, enabling him to follow up the results of his teaching by keeping in contact with local colleagues and practitioners.
 Between 1947 and 1971 he served as a member of the board of governors of the Liverpool teaching hospitals and of the regional hospital board.

 In 1954 Cohen was elected president of the Liverpool Medical Institution.
 Cohen was elected president of the Royal Society of Health in 1958, where he served four 5-year terms.
 He was invested as an associate Knight of the Order of St John in 1961, the same year he was elected president of the General Medical Council.

 In 1963 he received the honorary FRCPS Glasgow, the honorary FFARCS and the honorary LLD London.
 In December he retired from the chairmanship of the Central Health Services Council and of the Standing Medical Advisory Committee of the Ministry of Health.
 In March 1964 he was elected to honorary fellowship of the Royal College of Obstetricians and Gynaecologists.
 He retired from the chair of medicine at Liverpool in 1965.

 In July 1966 he received the honorary doctorates from the universities of Hull and Sussex.
 He won the Gold Medal of the BMA in 1967 in recognition of his outstanding services to the Association and to the medical profession.
 The honorary degree of Doctor of Civil Law was conferred on him by University of Oxford in 1968, the following year he was elected an honorary fellow of the Royal College of Surgeons and in 1970 he was elected Chancellor of Hull University.
-He was appointed Companion of Honour in 1974.
+He was appointed Member of the Order of the Companions of Honour in 1974.